Training & Board Certification Status

 Choose a surgeon who has vast experience in plastic surgery procedures.
 More importantly, choose a surgeon with particular experience in the procedure that you are interested in.
 If you are interested in breast augmentation, ask your surgeon what percentage of his/her practice is breast augmentation and how many he/she has done.

-Dr Yates is a member of both of the major societies for plastic surgeons, the ASPS (American Society of Plastic Surgeons) and ASAPS (American Society of Aesthetic Plastic Surgeons).
-Plastic surgery is a rapidly evolving field and Dr. Yates prides himself in keeping up with new techniques and ideas.
+Dr. Yates is a member of both of the major societies for the Utah plastic surgeon, the ASPS (American Society of Plastic Surgeons) and ASAPS (American Society of Aesthetic Plastic Surgeons).
+Plastic surgery is a rapidly evolving field, and Dr. Yates prides himself on keeping up with new techniques and ideas.

 Word of mouth today is much more than just asking for opinions from close friends and family.
 There is so much information at your fingertips if you know where to look.
-There are a number of excellent, non-biased plastic surgeon review and rating sites.
+There are several excellent, non-biased plastic surgeon review and rating sites.

-Ask your facebook friends for their recommendations if you feel comfortable.
-Some plastic surgeons have facebook business pages where you can read about experiences from previous patients.
+Ask your Social media friends for their recommendations if you feel comfortable.
+Some plastic surgeons have Facebook business pages where you can read about experiences from previous patients.
 Ours is Yates Plastic Surgery (Facebook Page) if you are interested.

-Choose a surgeon whom is confident, likable and ethical.
-The relationship between you and your plastic surgeon will be a long lasting one.
+Choose a surgeon who is confident, likable, and ethical.
+The relationship between you and your plastic surgeon will be a long-lasting one.
 The process is much more enjoyable if you enjoy the surgeon and his or her staff.
-You should never leave a consultation feeling pressured or that you are being talked into a procedure you are not interested in.
+You should never leave a consultation feeling pressured, or that you are being talked into a procedure you are not interested in.
 Additionally, ask your surgeon beforehand if there are any charges for revisions or treatment of complications.
 Dr. Yates serves the Salt Lake City Utah metro area and would love to have the opportunity to meet, and hopefully impress you enough to choose him to be your plastic surgeon.